 Japanese Styling Bathing in a Hand-made Wooden Ofuro Bathtub

 For centuries the Japanese have made an experience out of bathing and using that time for relaxation and mental clarity.
-A long standing tradition is the use of a deep wooden soaking tubs also known as ofuro bathtub.
+A long-standing tradition is the use of deep wooden soaking tubs also known as ofuro bathtubs.
 The ofuro pictured here features a beautiful lacquered wood finish atop the hand-made tub itself.

 Amazing Japanese Art by Ryo Matsuoka of Tokyo

 Ryo Matsuoka of Tokyo, Japan has been drawing and painting since before he can remember.
 Today he dabbles in other art forms such as embroidery, but his colorful paintings with a strong Asian influence are his main focus.